 After winning the World Cup, the English FA secretly had a replica of the trophy made, without FIFA’s permission, so it could be used in any future exhibitions and public appearances without the risk of the original being stolen again.
 At the next World Cup, in 1970, Brazil won the trophy for a third time which, according to Jules Rimet’s original stipulations for the competition, allowed them to keep it forever.

 A new prize, the FIFA World Cup Trophy, was made to replace it, similar in size and overall design but made from 18 carat gold with a malachite base.
 It was first presented at the 1974 World Cup Finals to winner West Germany and is still in use today.

-Meanwhile, Brazil’s contention that no-one in that country would have the temerity to steal the revered Jules Rimet Trophy came back to haunt it.
+Meanwhile, Brazil’s claim that no Brazilian would have the temerity to steal the revered Jules Rimet Trophy came back to haunt it.
 In 1983 it was pinched from a display at the Brazilian Football Confederation’s HQ in Rio de Janeiro and has never been seen since!
-It had been displayed in a cabinet with bullet-proof glass, but the thieves simply pried the wooden back off the cabinet.
+It was displayed in a cabinet with bullet-proof glass, but the thieves simply prised the wooden back off the cabinet.
 Highly embarrassed, the Confederation had to commission a replica working from photos and drawings.

-Meanwhile the secret and unauthorised FA replica had been gathering dust under its creator’s bed since 1970.
-It finally emerged and was auctioned in 1997, sold for £254, 500 –almost 10 times its auction estimate – to FIFA.
+Back in England, the secret and unauthorised FA replica (pictured) had been gathering dust under its creator’s bed since 1970.
+It finally emerged and was auctioned in 1997, selling for £254, 500 – almost 10 times its auction estimate – to FIFA.